tsljgj/ML-note/docs/dl/cnn.md

     The local regions (blocks that have the same shape as the filter) in the input image are stretched out into columns in an operation commonly called **im2col**.
 For example, if the input is [227x227x3] and it is to be convolved with 11x11x3 filters at stride 4, then we would take blocks of shape [11x11x3] in the input and stretch each block into a column vector of size 11*11*3 = 363.
 Iterating this process in the input at stride of 4 gives $((227-11)/4+1)^2$ = 3025 blocks, leading to an output matrix $X_{col}$ of _im2col_ of size [363 x 3025].<br>
     <br>
     Remember that we are to multiply each column of $X_{col}$ with the weights of the CONV Layer.
 The weights of the CONV layer are similarly stretched out into rows.
-For example, if there are 96 filters of size [11x11x3] this would give a matrix $W_row$ of size [96 x 363].<br>
+For example, if there are 96 filters of size [11x11x3] this would give a matrix $W_{row}$ of size [96 x 363].<br>
     <br>
     The result of a convolution is now equivalent to performing one large matrix multiply `np.dot(W_row, X_col)`.
 In our example, the output of this operation would be [96 x 3025], giving the output of the dot product of each filter at each location.<br>
     <br>
     The result must finally be reshaped back to its proper output dimension [55x55x96].<br>
     <br>
     The downside is that it can use a lot of memory, since some values in the input volume are replicated multiple times in $X_{col}$.
-The benefit is that there are many very efficient implementations of Matrix Multiplication that we can take advantage of (e,g.
-BLAS API).
+The benefit is that there are many very efficient implementations of Matrix Multiplication that we can take advantage of (e.g. BLAS API).

 !!! nt "**Note** (1x1 Convolution)"
     As an aside, several papers use 1x1 convolutions, as first investigated by [<u>Network in Network</u>](http://arxiv.org/abs/1312.4400).